JNRowe/jnrowe.github.io/articles/rcs.rst

 .. option:: -r

-    Specify revisions to perform log against, can be a comma seperated list of ranges.
+    Specify revisions to perform log against, can be a comma separated list of ranges.

 .. |RCS| replace:: :abbr:`RCS (GNU Revision Control System)`